privacytrustlab/ml_privacy_meter/experiments/README.md

 # Privacy Meter Experiments

-This folder contains the implementation of an end-to-end membership inference attack based on various attack games defined by [[Ye et al. 2022](https://arxiv.org/pdf/2111.09679.pdf)] and different attack algorithms.
+This folder contains the implementation of an end-to-end membership inference attack based on various attack games defined by [[Ye et al., 2022](https://arxiv.org/pdf/2111.09679.pdf)] and different attack algorithms.
 It is recommended that you perform privacy auditing using our automatic pipeline.
 By default, the audit provides a way to evaluate the privacy risks for models, algorithms, and data points using the CIFAR10 dataset.
 The training configurations can then be specified in the configuration YAML file.
 The overall pipeline is illustrated below.
 For a deeper understanding of various types of attacks or for information on how to extend the Privacy Meter to include other libraries, please refer to our [tutorials](../tutorials) for more information.

 <p align="center" width="100%">
     <img width="80%" src="docs/experiment_pipeline.png">